 In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets" ("SFAS 144"), both Nasdaq Europe and IndigoMarkets are reflected as discontinued operations for all periods presented.
 As discontinued operations, the revenues, costs and expenses and cash flows of Nasdaq Europe and IndigoMarkets have been excluded from the respective captions in the Consolidated Statements of Operations and Consolidated Statements of Cash Flows, and have been presented separately as "Loss from discontinued operations" and as "Cash used in discontinued operations."
-In addition, the assets and liabilities of Nasdaq Europe and IndigoMarkets have been excluded from the respective captions in the Consolidated Balance Sheets at December 31, 2003 and 2002, and have been reported as "Current assets of discontinued operations," "Non-current liabilities of discontinued operations," "Non-current liabilities of discontinued operations."
+In addition, the assets and liabilities of Nasdaq Europe and IndigoMarkets have been excluded from the respective captions in the Consolidated Balance Sheets at December 31, 2003 and 2002, and have been reported as "Current assets of discontinued operations," "Non-current assets of discontinued operations," "Current liabilities of discontinued operations," "Non-current liabilities of discontinued operations," and "Minority interests of discontinued operations."